May's theorem

+The theorem was first published by Kenneth May in 1952.

+Various modifications have been suggested by others since the original publication.
+If rated voting is allowed, a wide variety of rules satisfy May's conditions, including score voting or highest median voting rules.

-Arrow's theorem in particular does not apply to the case of two candidates, so this possibility result can be seen as a mirror analogue of that theorem.
-(Note that anonymity is a stronger form of non-dictatorship.)
+Arrow's theorem does not apply to the case of two candidates (when there are trivially no "independent alternatives"), so this possibility result can be seen as the mirror analogue of that theorem.
+Note that anonymity is a stronger requirement than Arrow's non-dictatorship.

 Another way of explaining the fact that simple majority voting can successfully deal with at most two alternatives is to cite Nakamura's theorem.
 The theorem states that the number of alternatives that a rule can deal with successfully is less than the Nakamura number of the rule.
 The Nakamura number of simple majority voting is 3, except in the case of four voters.
 Supermajority rules may have greater Nakamura numbers.